Kode-Monkey/Kode-Monkey.github.io/about.md

 ---
 layout: template
 title: About
+mine-image: work-with-us.jpg
+img-size: 100
+subtitle: Who is the Kodemonkey
-description: Who is the Kodemonkey?
+description: Who is the Kodemonkey and what is our mission.
-permalink: /about/
 ---

   <div class="row">